harendra-kumar/concise-haskell/preface.rst

 --------------

-This text tries to avoid the jargon where possible but many terms which allow you express concepts in a concise and clear manner are necessary.
+This text tries to avoid the jargon where possible but many terms which allow you to express concepts in a concise and clear manner are necessary.
 We define the term before it is used so that you have an idea what it means.

 By defining all the necessary vocabulary in a succinct manner it also allows